EQuimper/twitter-clone-with-graphql-reactnative/README.md

 }
 ```

-But where this `Tweet` models came ?
-Yes this is time to setup the db.
+But where did this `Tweet` models come from ?
+Yes, this is time to setup the db.

 10. Create a `db.js` inside the `src/config/` folder.
-Put this thing after have running this command.
+Put this lines in after running this command.

 `yarn add mongoose`